-Camping Managed by the Baiyungu Aboriginal Corporation, Bruboodjoo Camp provides basic camping for visitors wishing to stay next to Ningaloo Reef where small boat launching is possible.
-Bruboodjoo is operated on a first come, first served basis.
+Camping managed by the Baiyungu Aboriginal Corporation, Bruboodjoo Camp provides basic camping for visitors wishing to stay next to Ningaloo Reef where small boat launching is possible.
+To book visit Bruboodjoo.

 Campfires are only permitted seasonally and in designated campgrounds.
 Alternative accommodation and camping is also available nearby in Coral Bay.

 - Dogs are permitted in designated areas only.
 Where dogs are permitted, they must be kept on a leash at all times.